Louisiana LLC Operating Agreement

 FAQs

-There is no Louisiana law requiring LLCs to adopt an operating agreement.
+While Louisiana Revised Statute § 12:1301 establishes that LLCs can have operating agreements, it doesn’t make them legally required.
 However, a written operating agreement is usually required to open a company bank account, and it can help you reinforce your limited liability status if you ever face a lawsuit.

-No, you aren’t required to file your operating agreement with the Louisiana Secretary of State.
-However, Louisiana Revised Statute § 12:1319 states that if you have a written operating agreement, it must be kept on file at your LLC’s registered office.
+No, you don’t need to file your operating agreement with the Louisiana Secretary of State.
+However, according to Louisiana Revised Statute § 12:1319, you must keep any operating agreement you have on file at your business location.

-Yes!
-You might think that since you’ll always agree with yourself, there’s no reason to get an operating agreement in writing.
-But single-member LLCs still need to show an operating agreement to open a business bank account.
+Yes.
+It might seem strange to sign a contract with yourself, but single-member LLCs still need to show an operating agreement to open a business bank account.
 And if you’re ever sued, a written operating agreement helps you demonstrate that your LLC is a distinct legal entity with limited liability status.
 Without an operating agreement, there’s a chance that a court could view your single-member LLC as a sole proprietorship—and you risk being held personally liable for damages.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.